Mobility Management Uncovered

 Employees with mobility cards are allocated a monthly travel budget, which presents them with the freedom to choose their preferred means of travel.
 Also working as a financial incentive, employees are invited to keep the remaining balance at the end of each month which, in turn, works to increase employee satisfaction whilst encouraging more sustainable travel choices.

-To be clear, this step-change cannot be generalized across all fleet vehicles within your business, for example logistics and blue light vehicles are unlikely to require change – as they service a function beyond simply the transport of personnel.
+To be clear, this step-change cannot be generalised across all fleet vehicles within your business, for example logistics and blue light vehicles are unlikely to require change – as they service a function beyond simply the transport of personnel.

 The benefits of managing employee mobility